igor11191708/swiftui-bottomsheet-drawer/README.md

 ## SwiftUI example of using package

-Follow the link to get the example exposed in the video:

 [![click to watch expected UI behavior for the example](https://github.com/The-Igor/swiftui-bottom-sheet-drawer/blob/main/Sources/img/wallet_02.gif)](https://youtu.be/jLu7gbzGXTo)

 [![click to watch expected UI behavior for the example](https://github.com/The-Igor/swiftui-bottom-sheet-drawer/blob/main/Sources/img/wallet_01.png)](https://youtu.be/jLu7gbzGXTo)